Fortis-Team/digital-barricade-docsify/account_user/devices.md

     <img src="/images/image203.png" alt="change_device_timezone"  width="40%" height="700">
     <img src="/images/image204.png" alt="change_device_timezone"  width="40%" height="700">
     <p>
-        To change the Device’s time zone the User will be able to do this by going to the drop down menu under Timezone.
-They can either search the timezone they want or look for it in the drown down menu.
+        To change the Device’s time zone the User will be able to do this by going to the drop-down menu under Timezone.
+They can either search the timezone they want or look for it in the drown-down menu.
 To save it press Enter or click Save Changes.
     </p>
 </div>